zilliztech/zdoc/docs/tutorials/payment-billing/view-invoice.md

 ### Invoice Details{#invoice-details}

 This section provides a detailed breakdown of charges for each billable item.
-For more information, refer to  [Understand Cost](./understand-cost).

 ### Billing Profile{#billing-profile}